Beeches Martial Arts Policy Handbook

 Club/Child welfare officer role and responsibilities

 The Club Welfare Officer needs to be well supported by the club and have a formal role on the club’s management committee.
 It is the whole club’s responsibility to ensure children’s welfare and everyone has a role to play.
+All clubs have posters and info at their venue, and students are regularly asked who their CWO is

 Phone: 07912867687